 -Bottles: The sucking motion can be quite painful.
 On the upside, I used this opportunity to wean my toddler off the bottle at bedtime.
 Soft-nippled sippy cups seem to be OK.

--Spicy or acid foods: If you’ve ever had a canker sore you can relate; acidic food in particular, such as citrus, is not recommended.
+-Spicy or acidic foods: If you’ve ever had a canker sore you can relate; acidic food in particular, such as citrus, is not recommended.

 -Chewy or crunchy foods: Chewy foods tend to stick to the teeth, mingle with saliva and aggravate every sore in your toddler’s mouth.
 My toddler was particularly annoyed that eating candy hurt.
 Crunchy foods can scrape against sores causing bleeding or at the least, more pain.